Command IA Coordinator Information

 - It has been proven that a proactive and involved CIAC can mark the difference between a negative and a positive IA tour.

-In our effort to reach all CIACs and improve their skill sets as they support IA Sailors and their family, the new CIAC Basic Training Course is now offered via Navy Knowledge Online (NKO).
-The first of three mandatory courses for CIACs is now available.
+In our effort to reach all CIACs and improve their skill sets, as they support IA Sailors and their families, the CIAC Basic Training and newly added CIAC Resources Training courses are offered via Navy Knowledge Online (NKO).
+A total of three mandatory courses for CIACs will be provided.
 It is mandatory for all CIACs and IA Sailors are encouraged to complete for their own situational awareness.
-As your Command’s representative for your IA Sailor and their family you are required to complete the Command Individual Augmentee Coordinator Basic Training V1.0, (Catalog Code: USFF-CIACBT-1.0) within 30 days of assignment as a CIAC or for existing CIACs, NLT 30 Sept 2013.
-To access the CIAC Basic Training, NKO main page using the following:
+As your Command’s representative for your IA Sailor and their family you are required to complete the Command Individual Augmentee Coordinator Basic Training V1.0 (Catalog Code: USFF-CIACBT-1.0) and Command Individual Augmentee Coordinator Resources Training (USFF-CIACRT-2.0 03) within 30 days of CIAC assignment.
+Existing CIACs should complete NLT 31 March 2014.
+Enroll in the aforementioned CIAC courses at the NKO main page using the following:

 - In the LEARNING Menu, select "Navy e-Learning>Online Courses"